Table of Contents

 - Modifying or updating previous data and retrieving data from the database,

 - Deleting data and creating a new table in one database or even dropping the table,

-- Setting permissions for table, procedures, and views, and creating function, views, and stored procedures
+- Setting permissions for tables, procedures, and views, and creating functions, views, and stored procedures

 16 Parts of SQL

 The standard is divided into several parts numbered from 1 to 14.
 Some of them were never released (part-5 to part-8 and part-12).
 Leaving the meta-part (part-1) aside, part-2 (the SQL language), part-11 (Information Schema), and part-14 (XML) became widely implemented.
 Other parts could never come to the mainstream.
 Part-15 (MDA) has just been released and it will be too early to say whether it will become widespread or not.